 This painting was inspired by a visit to Monet’s house at Giverny.
 The house was typically (for an old French house) quite dark inside, but through every window you could see the amazing garden that came right up to the house – a riot of colour that seeped through into the rooms.

 This is the second painting on this theme; the first, Monet’s Window No 1, can be seen in my still life Gallery.

 I spent most of the first lockdown messing with fabric and a sewing machine rather than producing any art.
 I know a lot of artists put the enforced downtime to good use but unfortunately I didn’t feel like picking up a paintbrush at all.

 It’s all too easy to beat yourself up when you don’t produce any work for whatever reason but now I am going to cut myself some slack because during the second lockdown I brought my two passions together, producing this puddle of beauties using fabric that I had painted with acrylics.

 There are six designs in all (five of them above) and each one is individual and unique as you would expect from anything that is hand-painted.

-They will be making their debut on Saturday 12th December in Hungerford Hub & Library during their Christmas gifts pop-up shop but will always be available to buy through my shop on Folksy here or direct from me via the contact form.
+They will be making their debut on Saturday 12th December in Hungerford Hub & Library during their Christmas gifts pop-up shop but will always be available to buy direct from me via the contact form.

 I’ve been busy recently with fabric and wadding making things for the craft fair coming up in Hungerford Hub & Library (12-14th December) and it sparked an idea for a series of Christmas cards.
-There are four designs and all of them will be on sale in the Hub but in the meanwhile you can buy them direct from me via my contact page here or from my Folksy shop (link below).
+There are four designs and all of them will be on sale in the Hub but in the meanwhile you can buy them direct from me via my contact page here.

 20% of the proceeds of any sales up to Christmas will be donated to Hungerford Library & Community Trust, working hard to keep a roof over our library.